isabella232/core-services-learn.en/help/mobile-ios-swift-implementation/launch-add-extensions.md

     ![Go to the Extensions catalog and click Install to add the Analytics extension](images/mobile-extensions-analytics-settings.png)

-### Add the Target extension
+### Add the [!DNL Target] extension

 The Adobe Target extension supports all of the API familiar to users of our earlier mobile SDKs to deliver personalized content into your app.

 >[!NOTE]
 >
 >If you do not have a license for Adobe Target, you can skip this section.
-At this time, the Target extension for mobile properties is used solely to manage SDK settings and does not add interface options to Launch, such as Rule actions.
+At this time, the [!DNL Target] extension for mobile properties is used solely to manage SDK settings and does not add interface options to Launch, such as Rule actions.

 **To add the extension**